allisterb/Victor/README.md

 Abstractions over the lower-level Snips functions are built-up to avoid other code having to manage the details of calling the library code.
 This is the standard procedure used for Snips bindings to other languages like Python.
 This ability to interface with the Snips library directly removes the need for an intermediate Python interpreter or REST API makes SnipsNLU a good choice for the NLU component of an integrated voice stack.

 ### Mimic (TTS)
+Victor can use the Mimic TTS engine but generally it is better to rely on the operating system's narrator or TTS capabilities or the user's installed screen reader.